marcopaglio/BookingApp/README.md

 ### Run through Jar

-> :bulb: **Tip**: You can obtain a FatJar of the BookingApp application in two ways: from the build of the BookingApp project or directly by downloading it from the release on GitHub (**TODO: LINK HERE**).
+> :bulb: **Tip**: You can obtain a FatJar of the BookingApp application in two ways: from the build of the BookingApp project or directly by downloading it from [Releases](https://github.com/marcopaglio/BookingApp/releases).

 If you decide to run the BookingApp application through its jar file, you need a running instance of MongoDB or PostgreSQL, depending on which one you prefer.